robertbrodrecht/launchpad/README.md

 To Do For 1.6
 =============

-* UI for creating Metaboxes and Flexible Content
 * Toggles on Meta / Flex Fields
   * Is the current toggle system for meta/flex fields sufficient?
   * Is the idea of a "watch element" a good idea? e.g. watch post_parent select box.